macisi/awesome-project/README.md

 - [[spectacle](https://github.com/FormidableLabs/spectacle)] ReactJS based Presentation Library.
 - [[reactopt](https://github.com/reactopt/reactopt)] A CLI React performance optimization tool that identifies potential unnecessary re-rendering.
 - [[fecha](https://github.com/taylorhakes/fecha)] Lightweight Javascript Date formatting and parsing.
+- [[wunderbar](https://github.com/gribnoysup/wunderbar)] Wunderbar can print horisontal bar chart with legend and chart scale straight to your terminal.
+Or you can use it as a module in your code and get all the building blocks to print chart yourself.

 ## AI
 ### Facial